dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+###Day 45: February 12, 2017

+**Today's Progress**: #Javascript30; lesson 22 - Follow along link highlighting

+**Thoughts**: Very interesting, using vanilla JS, adding the mouseenter event listener to all anchor tags, then run a function that uses the getBoundingClientRect() function to get the width/height and top/left coords, taking into consideration the scrolling x/y positions when determining the top/left coordinates.
+Function uses CSS to apply the width/height to the link object when moused over.
+CSS style is transformed onto the object using this function.

+###Day 44: February 11, 2017

+**Today's Progress**: Back to #Javascript30; lesson 21 - geolocation based on speedometer and compass

+**Thoughts**: This was cool, but pretty much requires a MAC in order to fake the speed properties.
+I followed along and understood the concepts and keyed in the code.

 ###Day 43: February 10, 2017

 **Today's Progress**: Trying to deploy React app to `Now`